b-electric/hello-construction-world/README.md

 # hello-construction-world
-create the most dynamic construction management software ever.
-I've seen them all, none match my dynamics.
+Here to create the most dynamic construction management software ever.
+I've seen them all, none are as dynamic as they should be...
 I have no idea where to begin or how it will happen but gotta start somewhere, right?
+Let's Revolutionize The Construction Industry, Shall We?!